Skullgirls: Setting

-Skullgirls takes place in the fictional Canopy Kingdom, a country reminiscent of 1940s post-war United States, which is ruled by the Renoir royal family and plagued by the Medici mafia.
+Skullgirls takes place in the fictional Canopy Kingdom, a country reminiscent of 1940s post-World War II United States, which is ruled by the Renoir royal family and plagued by the Medici mafia.
 The kingdom is populated by humans, anthropomorphic animals, giants, and other species.
 Magical items, creatures, and entities exist that grant their users and hosts various superhuman abilities, such as "Parasites" and "Living Weapons".
 A large part of the kingdom follows the religion of the Trinity, a trio of extraterrestrial goddesses consisting of Venus, Aeon, and their mysterious Mother.
 Numerous individuals and organizations seek to obtain the Skull Heart, a sentient artifact with reality-warping powers created by the Trinity.
 The Skull Heart appears once every seven years and grants a woman a single wish.
 If the woman's wish is impure, she is transformed into an undead monster known as the Skullgirl.
 The Skullgirl and Skull Heart are devices used by the Trinity to wreak havoc on the world.
 Humanity has fought against many Skullgirls over the course of history, establishing agencies to build weapons to confront them, the most notable of which is Canopy Kingdom's Anti-Skullgirl Labs, a black-ops research institution spearheaded by the scientist Brain Drain.

 During the Grand War, a battle fought between the Canopy Kingdom and two neighboring nations, Queen Nancy Renoir nearly brought the world to ruin when she attempted to use the Skull Heart for the sake of peace.
 The three countries formed an alliance to bring down the Skullgirl, signing a peace treaty thereafter.
 Seven years later, a slave girl named Marie Korbel has emerged as the newest Skullgirl and begun to terrorize the Canopy Kingdom to exact revenge against the Medici.
 The game's story mode follows several fighters and their journeys to confront Marie and claim the Skull Heart.
 Each fighter has their own motive for seeking the Skull Heart, whether to destroy it or use its power for their own interests.